haesken/dftools/BUILD_DEVELOP.markdown

     ./build.sh

 This will:
-    - use pyinstaller to build the binaries,
+- build in the binaries with pyinstaller
-    - copy them and the `custom` directory to the `binaries/dwarf_fortress_auto` directory,
+- copy the binaries and the `custom` directory to the `binaries/dwarf_fortress_auto` directory,
-    - make a tar.gz containing the `dwarf_fortress_auto` folder
+- make a tar.gz containing the `binaries/dwarf_fortress_auto` folder

 ## Building (Windows)